-ECM benefits are vast since it allows businesses to manage information from creation to disposal.
-As the amount, velocity, and variety of information grows, companies are always looking for the best approach to handle it in order to make educated business choices while keeping it organized and safe.
+Enterprise content management (ECM) benefits are vast since it allows businesses to manage information from creation to disposal.
+As the amount, velocity, and variety of information grows, companies are always looking for the best ECM system to help them effectively manage their content.

 Enterprise content management (ECM) is important for all types of organizations because it allows them to go beyond traditional document management by providing an integrated enterprise solution for managing the entire life cycle of information, automating content-centric business processes, and enabling records management.

-Implementing ECM might be at first a time-consuming and labor-intensive endeavor.
-However, once the solution has been properly installed, the related benefits are vast.
+Implementing ECM best practices and following up with the latest enterprise content management trends might be at first a time-consuming and labor-intensive endeavor.
+However, once the solution has been properly installed, the related advantages are vast.